Arts-Scène Diffusion

 WieBa Photography

-In Greek mythology, the Acheron is the river Orpheus crosses to rescue Eurydice from the Underworld.
-As its name suggests, Acheron aims to open up a path between two apparently opposed worlds: that of the living and the dead, the past and the present, the ideal and reality.
+In Greek mythology, the Acheron is the river that Orpheus crosses to rescue Eurydice from the Underworld.
+As its name suggests, L'Achéron seeks to open a path between two seemingly opposing worlds: that of the living and the dead, the past and the present, the ideal and reality.

 Ce site utilise des cookies.
 En poursuivant votre navigation sur ce site, vous acceptez l'utilisation de cookies.